LukeHeffAI/deviceCheck/README.md

 This will compare your current hardware configuration against the baseline.
 If it's the first run, the script will create a baseline for future comparisons.

+Remember to add your log and device details to your ignore

 ### Scheduling the Script

 #### Unix-like Systems (MacOS/Linux):